JulienBacquart/MTW-MeSH-wiki/Installation-on-Windows.md

         java -version

-## Install Apache Jena/Fuseki 3.9
+## Install Apache Jena/Fuseki 3.17.0

-> Using the version 4 is probably possible but it has not been tested yet.
+> Using the versions 3.2+ is probably possible but it has not been tested yet.
+Versions 4+ need to be tested too.

 1. Download Jena and Fuseki binary files at https://archive.apache.org/dist/jena/binaries/